eosphere/HeadsUp-Monitoring-Alerts/config-deploy-guide.md

 Click the **Bell Icon** in the top right hand corner

-Metrics are devided into **Metric Modules** of related values.
-All value derived directly from a Nodeos, Hyperion or Atomic Node are in their own groups inside which numerous metrics are selectable.
+On the left side Metrics are divided into **Metric Modules** of related values.
+Metrics are different depending on whether a Nodeos, Hyperion or Atomic Node is configured.

-Choose your **Metric Module** by opening the drop down box and selecting the relevent module.
-Choose your **Metrics** by opening the drop down box and ticking the relevent metric.

-### Available Metrics

----

-**Node/Connects**
-Is the node reachable

-**Node/Latency**
-Time in milliseconds to connect to the node

-**Node/Head_Block**
-The head block number

-**Node/Chain_Id**
-Chain Id the node reports

-**Node/Last_Irreversible_Block**
-The node reported last irreversible block

-**Node/Server_Version**
-The node reported software version

-**Node/Head_Block_Producer**
-The node reported current head block producer

-**Node/Supported_Apis_Advertised**
-A list of the support APIs

-**Node/Db_Size**
-Reported size of the chain state database

-**Node/Db_Size_Free**
-Reported free space in the chain state database

-**Node/Db_Size_Used**
-Reported used space in the chain state database

-**Node/Claimer_Has_Run**
-Have BP rewards been claimed in the last 24 hours

----

-**History_Api/Connects**
-Is the legacy History API accepting connections

----

-**Vote/Total**
-Total number of votes for the configured Block Producer account

-**Vote/Rank**
-Position in the vote rankings for the configured Block Producer account

-**Vote/Percentage**
-Percentage of total votes for the configured Block Producer account

-**Vote/ActiveProducerHasProduced**
-If the configured Block Producer Account is in the top 21 has it produced when it should have.
-This will alert if the block producer is in the top 21 but hasn't produced.

----

-**Website/ChainsJsonAndBpJson**
-Are the chains.json and bp.json files set up correctly.

----

-**Hyperion/Connects**
-Is the Hyperion API reachable

-**Hyperion/Version**
-The Hyperion reported software version

-**Hyperion/Features**
-List of available features reported by the Hyperion Software

-**Hyperion/Latency**
-Time in milliseconds to connect to the node

-**Hyperion/NodeosRpc**
-Is the Nodeos RPC service reported in good health by Hyperion

-**Hyperion/ElasticSearchStatus**
-Is the Elasticsearch service reported in good health by Hyperion

-**Hyperion/ElasticSearchIndexedBlock**
-Last reported block indexed by Elasticsearch

-**Hyperion/BlockNumber**
-Last nodeos block reported to Hyperion

----

-**AtomicAssets/Latency**
-Time in milliseconds to connect to the node

-**AtomicAssets/Connects**
-Is the Atomic API reachable

-**AtomicAssets/Version**
-The Atomic API reported software version

-**AtomicAssets/Status**
-Status as reported by Atomic API

-**AtomicAssets/BlockNumber**
-The last reported block number processed by the node
+Various metrics are selectable within each **Metric Module** and are enabled by selecting **Monitor / Monitoring**

+Once a specific metric is selected and **Saved**, it will be viewable in the dashboard and may open up options in the alert menu.

 ## 7) Set Alerts

 Metrics only advise on a value while alerts will send a message when a certain condition is met.
 Depending on your configuration these alerts notify via the website dashboard, email and/or slack.

-Alerts are set on each node and are available when a corresponding metric has been selected in the same Metrics and Alert dialog box.
+Alerts are set on each node and are available when a corresponding metric has been selected.

 Connect to the website and **Login** as the master user.